Constitutional Roles

 The PSC is the approving authority for the appointment of candidates to the Administrative Service and the promotion of these officers to Grade 7 and above.
 The PSC also appoints/promotes officers to Superscale Grade 9 and above in the Auditing Service, and to Superscale D/Grade 7 and above in the rest of the Civil Service.

-The PSC considered 36 officers for promotion to Superscale D/Grade 7 and above, including those in the Administrative Service.
-Of these, 32 officers were promoted.
+A total of 39 officers were promoted to Superscale D/Grade 7 and above, including those in the Administrative Service.

 The PSC considers the suitability of candidates for appointment as Chief Executive Officers of Statutory Boards and subsequent renewals.
 The PSC also considers the suitability of the Chief Executive Officers for promotion to Superscale D/Grade 7 and above.

-In 2021, the PSC considered and concurred with the agencies’ recommendation to
+In 2024, the PSC considered and concurred with the agencies’ recommendation to:

-b) renew the terms of 15 existing Chief Executive Officers; and
+b) renew the terms of 6 existing Chief Executive Officers;

-c) appoint 42 officers as Acting Chief Executive Officers.
+c) appoint or extend 36 officers as Acting Chief Executive Officers; and

 Appeals

-There were no appeals for promotion/against termination under the Public Service (Personnel Boards and Appeals Board) Regulations in 2021.
+There were no appeals for promotion or against termination under the Public Service (Personnel Boards and Appeal Board) Regulations in 2024.

 The PSC is vested with the disciplinary control of civil servants under Article 110(1) of the Constitution of the Republic of Singapore.
 Civil servants who misconduct themselves are dealt with under one of the three disciplinary procedures^ listed below: